-IMed agrees not to remove any CCS word marks, branding or other CCS references from the GUAVA I SDK.
+IMed agrees not to remove any CCS word marks, branding or other CCS references from the [Subject to a request for confidential treatment; Separately filed with the Commission].

-TERM.
+6. TERM.

 The term of this SDA shall begin as of the Effective Date and, unless sooner terminated in accordance with its provisions, shall remain in effect until the later to occur of: